Career Services is located in 106 Hiller Building and assists students in their career exploration, skill development and job search.

 Penn State is the #1 overall institution of higher education for producing the best prepared, most well-rounded graduates who are most able to succeed once hired, according to a Wall Street Journal survey released in September.

 The Journal surveyed 479 corporate recruiters whose companies last year hired 43,000 new graduates.
 Of those 479 recruiters, 436 ranked Penn State #1.
 A sample recruiter comment cited by the Journal was: “Bright, well-rounded students … with the core competencies we desire.”
-Read the article here.
+Read the article here and for the Penn State DuBois Career Services Homepage click here.

 - Career Services for Students